 - Use conditions to avoid asking questions not relevant for a specific participant

 - Think about the trade-off between scrolling and clicking.
 Display everything on one page for short questionnaires (5-15 questions, depending on question complexity).
-Use groups wisely for longer questionnaires, i.e. group questions comprehensible; use group descriptions to give a clear statement about the topic of the following questions.
+Use groups wisely for longer questionnaires, i.e. group questions comprehensibly; use group descriptions to give a clear statement about the topic of the following questions.

 - Avoid confusing participants with different scales, i.e. limit the amount of different scales types, scale scopes and different scales descriptions as much as possible.
 Try not to change the direction of scales.
 (There are some methodological exceptions).

-- For rating scales it might be useful use an even number of rating options so the user has to decide for a certain direction (see below).
+- For rating scales it might be useful to use an even number of rating options so the user has to decide for a certain direction (see below).

 Example for good answer scales: 1.
 Very good 2.
 Good 3.
 Quite good 4.
 Not that good 5.
 Bad 6.
 Very bad Example for bad answer scales: 1.
 Good 2.
 Fair 3.
 Bad